 Details of the programme in the UK

-It is provided under the guidance of Vipassana Trust, which runs 10-day courses in Vipassana meditation for adults, and 1 or 2-day courses in Anapana meditation for children.
-It is for use with children in year 7 upwards.
-The material is available to authorised Children’s Course Teachers (CCTs), or to any schoolteacher who has successfully completed at least one 10-day course of Vipassana meditation as taught by S. N. Goenka, and who meets the requirements to serve.
+It is provided under the guidance of the UK Vipassana Trust www.uk.dhamma.org which runs 10-day Vipassana meditation courses for adults, and 2 day Anapana courses for children, at Dhamma Dipa, Hereford.
+It is for use with children in Year 7 upwards.
+Mitra Sessions can be requested by any schoolteacher or youth worker who has successfully completed at least one 10-day course of Vipassana Meditation, and meets the requirements to serve.
 This means that they will not have practised any other meditation technique since their most recent Vipassana course, that they are trying to maintain their daily meditation practice, and that they are seriously trying to observe the five precepts in their daily lives.
+The first one or two sessions will be conducted by a Children’s Course Teacher (CCT) and then – by mutual agreement - the applicant can continue to conduct the sessions themselves.

-Any schoolteacher who would like further information should contact Arvin Barkhordarian: 01989 730234 (choose option 1, or extension 23) or at: firstname.lastname@example.org.
+For further information or to request a Mitra Session contact Arvin Barkhordarian: 01989 730234 (choose option 1, or extension 23) or at at: [email protected].

 Courses for school children local to the meditation centre have been taking place since 2005, and began as a result of a local meditator being a teacher at a local primary school.
 Thirteen children aged 8 to 11 years old attended the first course.